aflin/rampart/docs/source/rampart-server.rst

       privileged ports as ``root`` and then dropping privileges.
 If the server is started as root, ``user`` must be set.

-    * ``bufferMem``: A positive :green:`Number`.
-If equal to or below 100, the percent of system memory to use for buffers for printing directly to the client.
-If above 100, the amount in kilobytes of system memory to use for buffers for printing directly to the client.
-      This amount is divided by the number of threads, with each thread using a buffer of the resulting size.
-The default, if not specified is ``10`` (10% of the system's physical memory).
-See `Advanced Functions`_ below.

     * ``cacheControl``: A :green:`String` or a :green:`Boolean`.
 If a
       :green:`String` - the text to set the "Cache-Control" header when serving files off of the filesystem.
 The default is "max-age=84600,